xbsd/imperial_college_research_report/README.md

-# Imperial College Business School
+# Individual Research Report: Imperial College Business School
-Individual Research Report LaTeX Example for MS in Business Analytics (as of August 2020)
+LaTeX Template for MS in Business Analytics (as of August 2020)